Bachelor of Science in Canine Studies

 - All transferable coursework is required to have a grade-point value of 2.0 (“C”) or better

-- Bergin University has no transfer or articulation agreements with other institutions.
+- Bergin College has no transfer or articulation agreements with other institutions.

 - Coursework must be completed prior to enrollment.
 Note: An applicant who has not completed all transfer coursework may be permitted to enroll upon consultation with the Chief Academic Officer.
 However, no student can graduate from a program without fulfilling all coursework and credit requirements including transfer credits.

-BERGIN UNIVERSITY OF CANINE STUDIES SPECIAL BS TRANSFER REQUIREMENTS
+BERGIN COLLEGE OF CANINE STUDIES SPECIAL BS TRANSFER REQUIREMENTS

 Bachelor’s degree transfer of credits requirement: